-The bearing housing was fully lubricated when shipped from the factory.
-Check the oil level regularly through the sight gauge (20, Figure 2) and maintain it at the mid-point of the gauge.
-When lubrication is required, add S.A.E. #30 non-detergent oil through the oil hole cover (15, Figure 2).
+The intermediate was fully lubricated when shipped from the factory.
+Check the oil level regularly through the sight gauge and maintain it at the mid point of the gauge.
+When lubrication is required, add SAE No. 30 non-detergent oil through the oil hole cover (15).
+Do not over lubricate.
+Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.